LWilsonDev/florida-site/README.md

 - Typescript: Gatsby comes with TS support out of the box, which is nice, although I think next time I will make more of an effort to enforce it.
 I would definitely like to Type-safe my graphQL queries for example
 - The image handling is excellent - but was not seamless to get up and running, as there are some quirks about how things need to be configured which wasn't clear in the docs
+  - I ran into some issues where I was trying to pass an image to a child component via it's prop.
+I wanted to be able to source the image file from netlify CMS and pass it to my layout via a prop to use as a banner image.
+This caused some inconsistent errors and build failures.
+In the end I swapped to hard coding the file name - this is not great and is something I need to fix.